SaiKrishnaReddy644/chatbot_template/README.md

 	* Add you serviceAccount of dialogflow in the current directory with name "serviceAccount.json"

-	* Diaglogflow webhooks can be added in the server/index.js
+	* Intents can be added in the server/index.js where Dialogflow webhook is setup

 	* Start chatbot web server by navigating to starting directory